Cosine antenna element

 The response is defined for azimuth and elevation angles between –90 and 90 degrees, inclusive.
 There is no response at the back of a cosine antenna.
 The cosine response pattern achieves a maximum value of 1 at 0 degrees azimuth and elevation.
 Raising the response pattern to powers greater than one concentrates the response in azimuth or elevation.

-Construct a cosine pattern antenna and calculate its response at the boresight.
-Assume the antenna can work between 800 MHz and 1.2 GHz and the operating frequency is 1 GHz.
+This example shows how to construct a cosine pattern antenna and calculate its response at boresight (0 degrees azimuth and 0 degrees elevation).
+Assume the antenna works between 800 MHz and 1.2 GHz and its operating frequency is 1 GHz.

 ha = phased.CosineAntennaElement('FrequencyRange',...
 [800e6 1.2e9]); resp = step(ha,1e9,[0; 0]); plotResponse(ha,1e9,'RespCut','El','Format','Polar');